deepakmali/UI_DESIGN/README.md

 # Synopsis
 This Project is about making responsive page for phones and desktop browsers.
+Demo of the completed project can be found [here](https://youtu.be/wcfSsudnRb4)

 # Motivation
 This is an assignment that I have gotten to showcase my UI skills.